 “Municipal Geologist” means the personnel hired by or contracted with the municipality to provide geologic hazard review and geology services.

 “Natural Condition” means the topography and vegetation of the area that is unaltered by clearing and grading during construction and protected in perpetuity.

-"Noncomplying Structure"

-"Nonconforming Use"
+“Net developable acre ” is defined as land with all of the following:

+An average slope less than thirty percent (30%).

+Soils of a suitable depth and type based on soil exploration and percolation tests in accordance with the regulations of the Utah Department of Environmental Quality in order to ensure against adverse impacts on surface and groundwater quality.

+Minimum distance from any stream corridor as defined in this Chapter.

+Free from any identified natural hazards such as flood, avalanche, landslide, high water table and similar features.
+(See Chapter 19.56 (Floodplain Hazard Regulations) and Section 19.38.120 (Natural Hazards).

+"Noncomplying Structure" means a structure that: (a) legally existed before the structure's current land use designation; and (b) because of one or more subsequent land use ordinance changes, does not conform to the setback, height restrictions, or other regulations, excluding those regulations, which govern the use of land.

+"Nonconforming Use" means a use of land that:(a)legally existed before its current land use designation;(b)has been maintained continuously since the time the land use ordinance governing the land changed; and(c)because of one or more subsequent land use ordinance changes, does not conform to the regulations that now govern the use of the land.

-“Nonconforming Lot” means a legally established lot or parcel that met the applicable area, width and other applicable requirements in effect at the time the lot or parcel was created, but which fails by reason of such adoption, revision or amendment of the zoning ordinance, to conform to the present requirements of the zone in which it is located.
+“Nonconforming Lot” means a legally established lot or parcel that met the applicable area, width, and other applicable requirements in effect at the time the lot or parcel was created, but which fails by reason of such adoption, revision, or amendment of the zoning ordinance, to conform to the present requirements of the zone in which it is located.

 "Owner" includes the plural as well as the singular, and may mean either a natural person, firm, association, partnership, private corporation, public or quasi-public corporation, or any combination thereof having a majority fee simple interest in real property, or a majority interest through any other form of ownership.

+"Owner Occupancy" means a property where the property owner resides as reflected in title records makes his or her legal primary residence at the site, as evidenced by voter registration vehicle registration driver's license county assessor records or similar means.

 "Parcel of Land" means a contiguous quantity of land, in the possession of, or owned by, or recorded as the property of, the same claimant or person.